kevintv789/PAM/README.md

 # PAM Test Branch

+# Beta Release v0.22.20210520
+- Minor features
+    - Added a Remember me checkbox on the Login screen, which will remember the user's Email address

 # Beta Release v0.21.20210519
 - Minor features
     - The user can now preview their images on image click within the expanded property card and while editing or adding a property by clicking on the icon next to the Delete icon